ayushgun/website/posts/markdown/branch_optimization_and_cache_locality.md

 }
 ```

 The branching in this loop depends on the data in `arr[]` and the value of threshold `t`, which can be unpredictable, resulting in erroneous branch prediction and the associated pipeline stalls.
-This issue can be addressed by reorganizing the data in a way that aligns with the branch prediction logic, a technique known as **branch prediction hinting**.
+This issue can be addressed by reorganizing the data in a way that aligns with the branch prediction logic, a technique known as branch prediction hinting.

 In a scenario where we know in advance that the majority of elements in `arr[]` are likely to be above `t`, we can rearrange the data such that these elements are placed at the beginning of the array: